pd494/OmegaHacks2020/README.md

-# OH2020
+# OmegaHacks2020
-Go into OmegaHacks folder.
-The two source code files are TeacherInterface.java, and StudentInterface.java Those are the classes that need to be compiled.
+Go into OmegaHacks folder, then go into the 'src' folder.
+The two source code files are located in 'src' and they are called TeacherInterface.java, and StudentInterface.java Those are the classes that need to be compiled.
+All other files within 'src' are images, and needed to be downloaded and placed within the same directory as TeacherInterface and StudentInterface.java, so the two files can compile and run.
+The two classes will not run if the images are not downloaded and placed in the same directory that TeacherInterface and StudentInterface are in.